How to Choose a Legitimate Crypto Exchange

 Thinking about buying crypto?
 Here’s how to choose an exchange that is safe and legitimate.

-With the recent rise in cryptocurrency prices and popularity, many investors are becoming interested in crypto for the first time.
+With the recent rise in cryptocurrency popularity, many investors are becoming interested in crypto for the first time.
 But many folks also fear losing their crypto from exchange hacks and scams.
 And let’s be honest, digital threats abound, even in the crypto space.

 Now let’s discuss the most important issue to look out for when choosing a cryptocurrency exchange: reimbursement policies.